IJSComplexMatter/dtmm/doc/quickstart.rst

 .. warning::

-   When doing multiple ray computation, the beta and phi parameters in the transmit_field function must match the beta and phi parameters that were used to generate input field.
-Do not forget to pass the beta, phi values to the appropriate functions.
+   When doing multiple ray computation, the beta and phi parameters in the tranfer_field function must match the beta and phi parameters that were used to generate input field.
+Do not forget to pass the beta, phi values to the appropriate functions!

 Field Viewer
 ------------

-Once the transmitted field has been calculated, we can simulate optical polarizing microscope image formation with the FieldViewer object.
+After the transmitted field has been calculated, we can simulate optical polarizing microscope image formation with the FieldViewer object.
 The output field is a calculated EM field at the exit surface of the optical stack.
 As such it can be further propagated and optical polarizing microscope image formation can be performed.
 Instead of doing full optical image formation calculation one can take the computed field and propagate it in space a little (forward or backward) from the initial position.
 This way one can calculate light intensities that would have been measured by a camera equipped microscope, had the field been propagated through an ideal microscope objective with a 1:1 magnifications and by not introducing any aberrations.
 Simply do:

 .. doctest::